ChrisHIV/teaching/README.md

 ### Other topics

+Inference:
+* Statistical Modelling (A very short introduction), [here](https://docs.google.com/document/d/1V2igitQVFnQRIWGupmmbA3GqvX8DgAeLI0taH36oJNI/edit?usp=sharing).
+A lecture for the University of Oxford Centre for Doctoral Training in Health Data Sciences.
+* Inferring things from quantitative data, or why it's better to think less about _doing things to data_, [here](other_topics/2021-09-29_Chris_InferenceOnly.pdf)
+* The need for hierarchical models to infer things from naturally grouped data: [slides](other_topics/2022-04-06_TrainingSession_Chris_HierarchicalModellingGroupedData.pdf) and the associated example [R](other_topics/HierarchicalSchools.R) and [Stan](other_topics/HierarchicalSchools.stan) code

 Pathogen sequence analysis:
 * Pathogen phylogenetic trees, and how to assemble viral genomes from genetic sequence data with shiver [here](other_topics/Wymant_Lecture1_shiver.pdf)
 * Estimating who infected whom with phyloscanner [here](other_topics/Wymant_Lecture2_phyloscanner.pdf)